oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/overview.md

 #### Runtime behavior

-When you deploy a Model in Image domain resource:
+When you deploy a Model in Image Domain YAML file:

   - The operator will run a Kubernetes Job called the 'introspector job' that:
     - Merges your WDT artifacts.